 Other studies included found that those who hunched while working or playing on a laptop for a long time have higher reports of shoulder pain as well as those who sit at school or at home for one to more than four hours.

-Although having a kyphotic posture can lead to such pain, it is likely less about the specific posture, and more about being in one position for too long.
+Although having a kyphotic posture may lead to such pain, it’s likely less about the specific posture and more about being in one position for too long.

 They also cited that self-reported pain measurements can be influenced by psychosocial and cultural factors that could vary among different populations of youths.
 Also, the recall period in the studies vary from a week to 12 months, which tends to reduce accuracy of reporting the longer the time and the increase of age.

-Another review by Hill and Keating, published in Journal in Physiotherapy in 2010, examined five qualified papers on the first risk factors that are likely to contribute to chronic low back pain among children.
+Another review published in Journal in Physiotherapy in 2010 examined five trials on the first risk factors that are likely to contribute to chronic low back pain among children.

 One of their findings is that spinal asymmetry increased the risk of back pain a year later among girls compared to those with less or no spinal asymmetry.